 According to a recent poll, 50% of 18-34 year olds believe gender is a spectrum.
 As collectively we move towards expressions of greater fluidity and expansiveness of gender, it is essential for perinatal practitioners to understand how to work with trans, non-binary and gender non-conforming clients.
 As practitioners, our work begins with thinking about and exploring our own experiences of gender, and then from there, deepening into ways of working with our clients.
 Together we will discuss: gender inclusive language; why and basic how to conception: there are many ways to make a family; pregnancy and gender identity/expression; dynamics of birth; postpartum: bonding and attachment, breast/chestfeeding, family gender culture.

-To Register for Free Live Webinar Click Here.
-You only need to register once and you will receive reminders for all
+You only need to register once and you will receive reminders for all of the lectures.

 The Trauma Informed Care movement in health is now widespread, ranging from pediatrics to adult care and organizational development to school curriculum.
 This presentation will take the trauma informed care model into the prenatal period, and introduce competencies for practitioners and practices for parents to support the baby’s experience.
 Five basic areas regarding the prenatal and perinatal period will be presented: preparation using nine positive aspects of relating to babies in utero; reparation of previous difficulty in the family, conception or birth, differentiating and communicating with baby; support for parenting to understand the baby’s story and heal their overwhelming experiences; promotion of peaceful communication, pacing, tempo and connection for the whole family; and establishment of layers of support for mother, partner, birthing and postpartum team.
 Trauma informed care during the prenatal period that incorporates the baby’s experience is the missing piece in the healthcare puzzle.
 This presentation lays the groundwork to complete the picture.